anandu06dev/ng4StarterKit/README.md

 }
 ```

-Normally, services in Angular are used to share state, beyond the lifetime of a component:

 ## Router State

 Angular's router service allows us to manage addressable state and view state.
 Simply put, the router state determines which components are visible on the screen and
 it manages navigation between application states (HATEOAS).
 Any state transition results in a URL change!
 It is very important to notice, due to the router is a resource-oriented engine, we **cannot place more than one component into the same location at the same time** (~Auxiliary Routes!).
-This means, if building a router SPA, we should desire a UX-Driven Design method to determine the appropriate data model and types for the Web API.
-The UI project should introduce User-Centered Design (UCD), where user actions define the component and URL workflow.
+This means, if building a router SPA, we should blend with UX-Driven Design to determine the appropriate data models for the Web API interface.
+The UI project should introduce User-Centered Design (UCD), where user actions define the URL workflow.

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Router.PNG)

-It also must be ensured that routes are covered by the Web API layer, for example, do not use routes like /products/:id/edit?filter='mam', if the Web API layer
+In Addition to this, we msut ensure that routes are provided by the Web API layer.
+For example, don't use routes like /products/:id/edit?filter='mam', if the Web API layer
-does not support query params.
-Always check if routes are present in the Web API layer.
+doesn't support query params like such.
+Always evaluate if routes are presented throughout the Web API layer.

 ## UI State

-Build a UI service anytime a component needs to stash away some property values or for communication with itself or others.
+Build a UI service anytime a component needs to stash away some property values or for communication with itself or others (action stream).
 It offers a simple set of properties to share state.
 This pattern is good for retaining view state or draft state.

 ```
 @Injectable
-export class PropertyService{
+export class UIService{
     public showPicture: boolean;
     public filterBy: string;
 }